 Create a floating pathway through your ponds that lead to the unknown.
 Large landscaping rocks and well-placed palms create a series of nooks and crannies to explore along this shallow pond design the drops into a deep koi pond.

 Don’t end your rock walls, rather extend them into a pond that wraps around and creates a cooling, reflective surface in the shady areas of your garden.
 This little pond contains a tiny waterfall that extends from the wall for further interest.

 Why have one large pond, when you can break them up using garden ornaments, statuary, rocks, and plants?
 This design creates a series of pools of various heights and depths using the same rocks used along the borders, giving it a natural riverbed look.

-Despite the space an above ground pond can take up, their fun shapes, and many materials they are made of, really make them a one of a kind display for your area.
+Despite the space required, an above-ground pond can take up, their fun shapes, and many materials they are made of, really make them a one-of-a-kind display for your area.

-In nature, woodland ponds have their own natural features such as rocky outcrops, wetland vegetation, and the various materials that fall from the trees above- such a branches and leaves.
+In nature, woodland ponds have their own natural features such as rocky outcrops, wetland vegetation, and the various materials that fall from the trees above, such as branches and leaves.
 Create your own variation of this with delicate pond lilies, and twisted driftwood or tree branches placed around your pond.

 Walk on Water

 These carefully placed stepping stones seem to defy all logic and float on water.
 Create your own walkways using well-placed landscaping stones and incorporate your pond into part of your garden walk!

 Using a commercial pond form, and then creating a border parallel to it makes it look even larger than what it is.
 Use large slate pavers like this pond design does to make your pond look even deeper, and plant it with annuals, or trailing perennials that will grow up between the cracks left in the stone.